milkyway-multimedia/ss-external-analytics/README.md

 ```

 This will allow you to add any additional params for external analytics in your action methods.
 For most implementations it's not needed however.

+## Limitations
+* Google Adwords does not convert server side

 ## License
 * MIT